Code-Institute-Submissions/bike_builder/README.md

 `python manage.py runserver --settings=settings.dev` or `python manage.py runserver --settings=settings.staging`

 A new Heroku app was created and configured.
 A migration was run to setup the database tables and a fixture file was used to populate the MySQL database with the data from the SQLite database.

-Image files are served by Heroku.
-Testing showed that this limits the functionality of the deployed site as users cannot upload images.
-The database can be updated, so new users can be created and new posts written, but their profile images won’t be saved and neither will any images uploaded to the Gallery.
-Functionality could be improved by using an online storage service such as Amazon S3 but this was outside the scope of this project and is something which may be added in the future.